chanchalalam/Fine-Tuned-RAG-Chatbot-with-Streaming-Responses/README.md

 ## Usage
 - Open the web app in your browser.
-- Ask questions about the document; the chatbot will retrieve relevant context and generate grounded answers.
+- Ask questions about the document, the chatbot will retrieve relevant context and generate grounded answers.
 - Sources for each answer are displayed for transparency.

 ## Acknowledgments